Vietnamese Beef Lettuce Wraps with Cucumber Relish

 Lettuce and Toppings

-- 6 large leaves Boston lettuce
+- 1 large head Boston lettuce

-- 1/2 cup shredded carrots
+- 1 cup shredded carrots

-- 1/2 cup peanuts - coarsely chopped
+- 1/2 cup coarsely chopped peanuts

-- Lime wedges
+- Lime wedges - for serving if desired

 Instructions